 Spring, Light Meals, Soup

-This is a favourite recipe of mine, another one that can easily be adapted.
-You can swap in for any green veggies you like and change the pasta shape, use cannellini beans or diced new potatoes instead.
-I make various variations of this at this time of year as it's very simple and can be made in record time if needs be.
+This is a favourite recipe of mine, and is another that can easily be adapted to include your favourite flavours.
+You can swap in any green veggies you like, change the pasta shape, or use cannellini beans or diced new potatoes instead.
+I make variations of this all through the year, as it's very simple, and can be made in record time if you're in a hurry.

 SERVES: